 Traditional skate shoe details like reinforced toes and gummy soles are for executing tricks, not pushing long distance.
 Ultimately, any running shoe will work, as long as it’s breathable and its soles can stand up to foot braking.
 Heavy-duty Keen Newport H2 sandals were a strange recommendation that paid off in spades.
 My feet were never hot or sweaty, and comfortable for almost the whole time.
 While the soles held out from North Carolina to Key West, they went straight into the garbage at the end.
 I did get a couple blisters from where the straps rubbed against my feet, but I would still choose these all over again.

 Wear a helmet.
 I swapped the Triple 8 Sweatsaver for the Bern Allston in an attempt for more ventilation, but the reality is I will always be sweaty.
-Now I’m eager to try out the Park & Diamond collapsible helmet which will be ideal for traveling.
+If it ever comes out, I’m eager to try the Park & Diamond collapsible helmet, which would be ideal for traveling.

 Whatever iPhone is recent enough is pretty much my everything device: taking photos, listening to podcasts, tracking progress, writing and publishing daily recaps, even reading ebooks at night.
 I plan routes and link to them later on Felt (after settling for MapMyFitness for too long), and I have written recaps in Day One and Medium, though now I capture thoughts in the Notes app and write them up later here.